tk0987/Engine-propeller-thrust-calculator/README.md

 Thrust [N] = tan(∆)*Gravity_force [N]
 ###

-gravity force: just get a scale, and divide the weight of the setup by g=9.81.
+gravity force: just get a scale, and take the mass in grams.

 ∆ is the angle (smaller than 90 deg) of pendulum displacement. just like in optics.